Q: What is the FDA doing to regulate animals with intentionally altered genomes?

 For animals producing substances to be used in or as drugs, biologics, or devices for use in humans, the Center for Drug Evaluation and Research (CDER), the Center for Biologics Evaluation and Research (CBER), or the Center for Devices and Radiological Health (CDRH) has responsibility for reviewing its respective product.
 For animals producing substances to be used in or as veterinary biologics, USDA/APHIS regulates the veterinary biologic.
 CVM will consult with the Center for Food Safety and Applied Nutrition (CFSAN) on food safety issues if a particular question arises for which CFSAN has expertise.

-In the accompanying Notice of Availability for draft revised GFI #187, the agency specifically asks the public for scientific evidence regarding the risk level that certain classes of animals with intentionally altered genomic DNA may pose.
-Before finalizing the guidance, FDA may modify its regulatory approach in response to comments it receives, particularly in light of any data demonstrating low risk for certain alterations.
+In the accompanying Notice of Availability for draft revised GFI #187, the agency specifically asked the public for scientific evidence regarding the risk level that certain classes of animals with intentionally altered genomic DNA may pose.
+Before finalizing the guidance, FDA may modify its regulatory approach in response to comments it received, particularly in light of any data demonstrating low risk for certain alterations.

 Q: Is FDA working with other federal agencies on the regulation of products developed through genome editing?

-Consistent with the Update to the CF and the vision enunciated in the Strategy, FDA continues to work closely with EPA and USDA/APHIS on various issues related to biotechnology, including on genome editing.
-We note that APHIS has proposed to revise its regulation regarding genetically engineered organisms that may pose plant pest or noxious weed risks.
+A: FDA works closely with EPA and USDA/APHIS on various issues related to biotechnology, including on genome editing.
 We intend to work cooperatively with other relevant agencies that may also be considering their policies or approaches related to genome editing applications within their jurisdictions.